Fred Shuttlesworth: Murder attempts

-On December 25, 1956, unknown persons tried to kill Shuttlesworth by placing sixteen sticks of dynamite under his bedroom window.
-Shuttlesworth somehow escaped unhurt even though his house was heavily damaged.
+On December 25, 1956, an attempt was made on Shuttlesworth's life by placing sixteen sticks of dynamite under his bedroom window.
+He escaped unhurt although his house was heavily damaged.
 A police officer, who also belonged to the Ku Klux Klan, told Shuttlesworth as he came out of his home, "If I were you I'd get out of town as quick as I could".
 Shuttlesworth told him to tell the Klan that he was not leaving and "I wasn't raised to run."

-Education

-Fred Shuttlesworth attended Rosedale High School from which he graduated as the valedictorian.
-Shuttlesworth studied at Selma University, earning his B.A. in 1951, and later earned his B.S. from Alabama State University.
-Shuttlesworth got his license as a country preacher when he was changing from a Methodist to a Baptist Christian.